-My friend Katy, at 18Channels.com, swears by checklists to keep the ADHD chaos at bay.
+My friend Katy, a legal secretary, swears by using a checklist to keep ADHD chaos at bay at a busy law practice.
 Physician, surgeon, and writer Atul Gawande likes checklists so much, he wrote a popular book about it.

-This book excerpt, below, reminds me of a common complaint from my friends with ADHD: They can’t imagine adhering to any system so “boring” or even “anal.”
+This book excerpt, below, reminds me of a common complaint from my friends with ADHD: They can’t imagine adhering to any system so “boring” or even “like being in prison.”

-Like an expert CBT therapist, Gawande acknowledges the fear and scrutinizes any basis for truth behind it:
+Like an expert CBT therapist, Gawande acknowledges the fear that many of us harbor about using checklists—and scrutinizes any basis for truth behind it:

 The fear people have about the idea of adherence to protocol is rigidity.
 They imagine mindless automatons, heads down in a checklist, incapable of looking out their windshield and coping with the real world in front of them.